Christine Elizabeth Justice Morley1

 Maj.-Gen. Charles Frederick Havelock

 M, #15856, b.
-16 October 1803, d.
-June 1868
+16 October 1802, d.
+20 May 1868

-He was commissioned in 1821 with the rank of Cornet, in the service of the 16th Lancers.1 He fought in the Siege of Bhurtpoor in 1825.1 He fought in the Battle of Ferozeshah, where he was seriously wounded.1 He fought in the Battle of Moodkee.1 He fought in the Battle of Goojerat.1 He fought in the Battle of Sobraon.1 He fought in the Capture of Ghuznee.1 He fought in the Afghan Campaign.1 He gained the rank of Lieutenant-Colonel in October 1854 in the service of the Osmanli Irregular Cavalry.1 He gained the rank of Major-General in August 1856 in the service of the Ottoman Army.1
+He was commissioned in 1821 with the rank of Cornet, in the service of the 16th Lancers.1 He fought in the Siege of Bhurtpoor in 1825.1 He fought in the Battle of Ferozeshah, where he was seriously wounded.1 He fought in the Battle of Moodkee.1 He fought in the Battle of Goojerat.1 He fought in the Battle of Sobraon.1 He fought in the Capture of Ghuznee.1 He fought in the Afghan Campaign.1 He gained the rank of Lieutenant-Colonel in October 1854 in the Osmanli Irregular Cavalry.1 He gained the rank of Major-General in August 1856 in the Ottoman Army.1

 Children of Maj.-Gen. Charles Frederick Havelock and Mary Wemyss